golialii/golialii.github.io/_pages/cv.md

 ## Publications

 ### 2025
+* **D. Proserpio, A. Goli, T. Mangini, K. Lau, D. Yu**, "The Impact of Sustainability Programs on Consumer Purchase Behavior: Evidence from Amazon", *International Journal of Research in Marketing*, forthcoming.
 * **A. Goli, J. Huang, D. Reiley, N. Riabov**, "Measuring Consumer Sensitivity to Audio Advertising: A Long-Run Field Experiment on Pandora Internet Radio", *Quantitative Marketing & Economics*, 2025.
 * **A. Goli, D. Reiley, H. Zhang**, "Personalizing Ad Load to Optimize Subscription and Ad Revenues: Product Strategies Constructed from Experiments on Pandora", *Marketing Science*, 44(2), 327–352, 2025.